nealef/docker/bacula/README.md

 # Bacula on Docker

-This work is derived in its entirety on the work of Jasper Lievisse Adriaanse of The Red Cool Beans project - (https://www.redcoolbeans.com/contact/) who is the original author and provides support and development for these containers.
+This work is derived in its entirety on the work of Jasper Lievisse Adriaanse of The Red Cool Beans company - (https://www.redcoolbeans.com/contact/) who is the original author and provides support and development for these containers.
 I have adapted the build process and some content for the s390x environment.

 ## Introduction